 M iowae is egg transmitted (transovarian) in turkeys, and horizontal transmission with slow spread within a flock may occur.
 Antigenicity and virulence vary considerably among M iowae strains.
 Infection rates in turkey flocks in Europe and North America have been reduced by intensive eradication efforts in certain primary breeding stocks, but M iowae is not currently included in the National Poultry Improvement Plan.
 It is a relatively uncommon infection of chickens and has been reported in geese.

-Many strains of M iowae are lethal to turkey embryos.
 Chickens and turkeys experimentally inoculated have shown airsacculitis, stunting, poor feathering, and leg lesions.
-These effects have not been recognized in the field, probably because most infected birds die before hatching.
-Older birds appear to be quite resistant.
+These effects are rarely recognized in the field, except for some outbreaks in young turkeys with skeletal lesions.

-Dead turkey embryos are edematous, congested, and stunted; they may have clubbed down.
-Poults challenged in ovo or at 1 day of age may develop various skeletal deformities such as rotated tibia, deviated toes, chondrodystrophy, or erosion of the articular cartilage of the hock joint.
-Feathers may also be poorly developed.
-Chicks challenged at 1 day of age may develop tenosynovitis and ruptured tendons.
+Dead turkey embryos are edematous, congested, and stunted; they may have "clubbed down."
+Poults experimentally challenged in ovo or at 1 day of age developed various skeletal deformities such as rotated tibia, deviated toes, chondrodystrophy, or erosion of the articular cartilage of the hock joint.
+Chicks experimentally challenged at 1 day of age developed tenosynovitis and ruptured tendons.

-Turkeys apparently have a poor antibody response, and no reliable serologic test is available.
-Diagnosis relies on isolation and identification of the causative agent or detection of M iowae DNA by PCR.
+Turkeys develop only a weak antibody response to M iowae, and no reliable serologic test is available.
+Diagnosis relies on culture, isolation, and identification of the organism, or on detection of M iowae DNA by PCR.

-Last full review/revision March 2012 by David H. Ley, DVM, PhD, DACVM, DACPV
+Last full review/revision September 2013 by David H. Ley, DVM, PhD